One Christmas I Dined Alone

 Early Christmas Eve 1976 I dressed in my only coat, a worn and drafty woollie, and drove deep into Seattle, deep into the cold and hilly downtown, which like me, wore its old and only Christmas finery.
 This was the year I’d eat Christmas dinner alone.

-Pioneer Square was alive with last minute shoppers and revelers, so I was alone but not lonely.
+Pioneer Square was alive with last minute shoppers, and there were plenty of revelers, so I was alone but not lonely.
 I sat down to a near-Authurian repast, lamb with mint and a pear chutney, golden roasted birds with golden roasted vegetables, great slabs of juicy beef that leapt from the carver’s knife, and oyster dressings and tangy white cheeses and hard crust breads and fruits of all roundness and flavor, all of which I doused with bricky, rich red wine.

 And the desserts, my God, the pie crusts alone were art — rhubarb, mince, apple and cherry and pear.
 But I tasted none of these because my heart was set on one dessert only, a simpler prize — bread pudding.